 - The article is published in a 'genuine' Open Access medium: the contents of the journal will be publicly available directly upon publication.

 - Applicants must provide evidence that they are submitting or corresponding author and as such are liable for publication fees.

-- The journal must meet quality requirements, e.g. be listed in the Directory of Open Access Journals (DOAJ).
+- The journal must meet the highest quality requirements and be listed in the 1. quartile of Journal Citation Reports (JCR).